 This program offers Spanish language courses as well as culture courses at the beginning, high beginning, low intermediate, intermediate,high intermediate, and advanced levels.
 Students will enroll in two required Spanish language courses at their respective language level and two to three additional electives taught in English or Spanish.
 Classmates are international students, the majority of whom are North American.
-Classes are taught at the Center for Modern Languages at the University of Granada.
+All classes are taught by host university faculty at the Centro de Lenguas Modernas at the University of Granada.

 If the exam indicates that the student's language level is too advanced for this program (High Advanced Language Level or higher), the student may be required to switch to the Hispanic Studies Program.